Aqueum/UR-MyReadS/README.md

 # Purpose & design
 An assessed project, bookshelf app that allows you to select books and categorise them according to:
-1. read
+1. Currently Reading
-2. reading
+2. Want to Read
-3. want to read
+3. Read
 See the [project rubric](https://review.udacity.com/#!/rubrics/918/view) for detailed project requirements.

 # Getting Started